Food Safety and Inspection Service, USDA.

 7. The Hazard Analysis and Critical Control Point category under which the establishment is producing the meat or poultry product.

 All such information is evaluated by a technical labeling policy expert in FSIS, who is responsible for verifying that sketch labels comply with the applicable requirements.
-A “final label” does not have to be submitted to the Agency for evaluation and approval.
+A “final label” Start Printed Page 75811does not have to be submitted to the Agency for evaluation and approval.
 Since July 1, 1996, meat and poultry establishments and certified foreign establishments have been responsible for ensuring that the labels that they apply to their meat and poultry products comply with Federal regulations.
 All labels are subject to FSIS verification for compliance with Agency regulations to ensure that they are accurate, truthful, and not misleading.
 The management of the official establishment or establishment certified under a foreign inspection system must maintain a copy of all labels and labeling used, along with the product formulation and processing procedures.
 Such records must be made available to any duly authorized representative of the Secretary upon request.

 Generic Label Approval